cosmicwanderer7/mkgit/README.md

 - `git push -u origin main`: Pushes the initial commit to the remote repository.

 - `$editor .`: Opens the repository in VS Code , Nvim or Sublime  (you may have to install one of them).

+## Instructions (github-V2)

+1. Set Github Personal Access Token when prompted and the script will handle everything on its own.

 Feel free to fork this repository, make any changes, and suggest improvements.
 Your contributions are welcome!